High school scores, summaries and schedules for April 4, 2023 | Trib HSSN

 All schedules are subject to change.
 To report scores or schedule changes, email ptrsports@triblive.com.

-More High School Other• High school sports scores, schedules for April 2, 2023
+More High School Other• High school scores, summaries and schedules for April 4, 2023

 • In peak form, Penn Hills fitness team qualifies for national championships